-TABLE I (cont'd)

-ICE DESCRIPTIONS

-B. VISIBLE ICE-LESS THAN 1 INCH THICK(a)
+TABLE I (cont'd) ICE DESCRIPTIONS B. VISIBLE ICE-LESS THAN 1 INCH THICK(n)

-C Subgro up - Field Identification Group Symbol Description Symbol rieid identification Individual ice crystal or inclusions Vx For ice phase, record the following when applicable: Location Size Orientation Shape Ice coatings on particles Vc Thickness Pattern of arrangement Length v Random or irregularly oriented ice formations Vr Spacing Hardness Structure per Group C (see p.
-16) Colour Estimate volume of visible segregated ice Stratified or distinctly oriented ice formations Vs - present as percentage of total sample volum
+Crown Subgroup Group Symbol Description Symbol Field Identification Individual ice crystal or inclusions Vx For ice phase, record the following when applicable: Location Size Ice coatings on particles Vc - Orientation Shape Thickness Pattern of arrangement Length v Random or irregularly oriented ice formations Vr Spacing Hardness Structure } per Group C (see p.
+16) Colour Estimate volume of visible segregated ice Stratified or distinctly oriented ice formations Vs - present as percentage of total sample volume

-(\) Frozen soils in the N group may, on close examination, indicate presence of ice within the voids of the material by crystalline reflections or by a sheen on fractured or trimmed surfaces.
+(a) Frozen soils in the N group may, on close examination, indicate presence of ice within the voids of the material by crystalline reflections or by a sheen on fractured or trimmed surfaces.
 The impression received by the unaided eye, however, is that none of the frozen water occupies space in excess of the original voids in the soil.
 The opposite is true of frozen soils in the V group.

 FIG B. VISIBLE ICE LESS THAN ONE INCH THICK

-TABLE I (cont'd)

-ICE DESCRIPTIONS

-C. VISIBLE ICE-GREATER THAN 1 INCH THICK
+TABLE I (cont'd) ICE DESCRIPTIONS C. VISIBLE ICE-GREATER THAN 1 INCH THICK

-0 Subgro up - Field Identification Group Symbol Description Symbol ICE Ice with soil inclusions ICE + soil type Designate material as $ICE^{(a)}$ and use descriptive terms as follows, usually one item from each ICE Ice without soil inclusions ICE group, when applicable: Hardness HARD SOFT (of mass, not individual crystals) Colour (Examples): COLOURLESS GRAY BLUE Structure (b) CLEAR CLOUDY POROUS CANDLED GRANULAR STRATIFIED Admixtures (Examples): CONTAINS FEW THIN SILT INCLUSIONS
+~ Subgro up - Field Identification Group Symbol Description Symbol ICE Ice with soil inclusions ICE + soil type CE ^(a) and use descriptive lly one item from each Ice without soil inclusions ICE Hardness HARD SOFT (of mass, not individual crystals) Colour (Examples): COLOURLESS GRAY BLUE Structure ^(b) CLEAR CLOUDY POROUS CANDLED GRANULAR STRATIFIED Admixtures (Examples): CONTAINS FEW THIN SILT INCLUSIONS on the ice.

-(a) Where special forms of ice such as hoarfrost can be distinguished, more explicit description should be given.

-(b) Observer should be careful to avoid being misled by surface scratches or frost coating on the ice.
+(a) Where special forms of ice such as hoarfrost can be distinguished, more explicit description should be given. (b) Observer should be careful to avoid being misled by surface scratches or frost coating